serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

 Then install the [Mocha plugin](https://github.com/sc5/serverless-mocha-plugin) with `npm install --save-dev serverless-mocha-plugin`.
 If you are more familiar writing tests with Jest, you can use [Jest plugin](https://github.com/sc5/serverless-jest-plugin).

 Next step is to add the installed plugin to serverless.yml.
-This project doesn't have any plugins yet installed so the plugin block is also added.
+This project doesn't have any plugins yet installed so the `plugins` key is also added.

 ```Yaml
 plugins: